-The disagreement between Cpt.
-Ramsey and Lcdr.
-Hunter over the origin of the Lipizzaner stallions throughout the movie foreshadows and illustrates the fundamental source of friction between the two men, both insisting that their mutually exclusive version of reality is the truth.
-Ironically, Cpt.
-Ramsey, (who believes the stallions are Portuguese) or Lcdr.
-Hunter (who says they are Spanish) are both incorrect.
+The disagreement, between Captain Ramsey and Lieutenant Commander Hunter, over the origin of the Lipizzaner stallions throughout the movie foreshadows and illustrates the fundamental source of friction between the two men, both insisting that their mutually exclusive version of reality is the truth.
+Ironically, Captain Ramsey (who believes the stallions are Portuguese) and Lieutenant Commander Hunter (who says they are Spanish) are both incorrect.
 The Lippizaner stallions are in fact Slovenian - they originate from a town called Lipica.
-However, the horses are generally associated with the Spanish Riding School, so Hunter was technically closer to the truth than Ramsey.
+However, the horses are generally associated with the Spanish Riding School of Vienna, Austria, so Hunter was technically closer to the truth than Ramsey.

 Quentin Tarantino was brought in to do uncredited "punch-ups" of the dialogue.
 His major contribution was the comic book bickering.
 The character name "Russell Vossler" is a reference to Rand Vossler, with whom Tarantino used to work at a video store.
 See also Pulp Fiction (1994).

-There is another USS Alabama, a WWII battleship, permanently docked at Mobile Bay, Alabama, that serves as a museum, which has also been occasionally used as a hurricane shelter.
-Most recently during Hurricane Katrina in which members of 18 museum employee families took shelter during the storm.
+There is another U.S.S.
+Alabama, a World War II battleship, permanently docked at Mobile Bay, Alabama, that serves as a museum, which has also been occasionally used as a hurricane shelter.
+Most recently, during Hurricane Katrina, in which members of eighteen museum employee families took shelter during the storm.

 The only previous film that has been about an American Naval Officer being relieved of command by his Executive Officer was The Caine Mutiny (1954), in which Humphrey Bogart played the Captain.
 Bogart and Jason Robards, who appears in this film, have both been married to Lauren Bacall.

-As Ramsey reviews Hunter's service record 11 November 1959 appears as the character's date of birth.
-Numerous other events have taken place on 11 November including: birth of General Patton in 1885, President Harding's dedication of the Tomb of the Unknown Soldier in 1921, the beginning of construction of the Naval Base at Pearl Harbor in 1909 and the date Washington became a state in 1889.
-USS Alabama is based in Washington.
+As Ramsey reviews Hunter's service record, November 11, 1959 appears as the character's date of birth.
+Numerous other events have taken place on November 11th, including: birth of General Patton in 1885, President Harding's dedication of the Tomb of the Unknown Soldier in 1921, the beginning of construction of the Naval Base at Pearl Harbor in 1909, and the date Washington became a state in 1889.
+The U.S.S.
+Alabama is based in Washington.
 General Patton is mentioned in the movie.
-The actor is actually about 5 years older.
+The actor is actually five years older.

-In the prelude, the CNN reporter establishes his location as "Reporting live from the French aircraft carrier Foch in the Mediterranean Sea."
+In the prelude, the CNN reporter (played by former NBC correspondent Richard Valeriani) establishes his location as "Reporting live from the French aircraft carrier Foch, somewhere in the Mediterranean."
 The carrier's namesake, French General Ferdinand Foch, once notably commented, "Aviation is fine as a sport.
 But as an instrument of war, it is worthless."